apple/apple-llvm-infrastructure-tools/README.md

 ## mt: Tools for the monorepo transition

+### Setting up a working transition workspace

+`git apple-llvm mt setup` will set up a working transition workspace.
+It does the following:

+- Clones or updates all the relevant repos.

+Eventually it should do more.
+Also configuration should be split out.

 ### Maps maintained in refs

 A collection of tools for working downstream with the LLVM project.